carla-simulator/carla/Docs/python_api.md

 <h3>Methods</h3>
 - <a name="carla.LidarMeasurement.get_point_count"></a>**<font color="#7fb800">get_point_count</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**channel**</font>)
+Retrieve the number of points that are generated by this channel.
     - **Parameters:**
         - `channel` (_int_)
+    - **Note:** <font color="#8E8E8E">_Points are sorted by channel, so this method allows to identify the channel that generated each point.
+_</font>
 - <a name="carla.LidarMeasurement.save_to_disk"></a>**<font color="#7fb800">save_to_disk</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**path**</font>)
+Save point cloud to disk.
     - **Parameters:**
         - `path` (_str_)
 - <a name="carla.LidarMeasurement.__len__"></a>**<font color="#7fb800">\__len__</font>**(<font color="#00a6ed">**self**</font>)